Zamindars of Bengal: Cultural contributions

-Banglapedia further states that "Zamindars developed a system of zamindari management of their own through their privileged hereditary position and built up their courts and a style of private life vying with each other in pomp and grandeur.
+According to Banglapedia, "Zamindars developed a system of zamindari management of their own through their privileged hereditary position and built up their courts and a style of private life, vying with each other in pomp and grandeur.
 The landed aristocracy of the pre-British period included few absentee zamindars.
 Those who retained their official position as qanungos or chowdhuris were zamindars of the same locality.
 Consequently, the social life and public activities of the landed class were usually confined within the bound of their 'little kingdoms'.
 Their luxurious lifestyle boosted local crafts and small-scale industries like fine quality cotton textiles, exquisite silks, jewellery, decorative swords and weapons.
 Again, the extravagance of the prime zamindars in socio-religious festivities helped in no less degree the circulation of wealth in the society.
 Their darbars (courts) were modelled after the nawabs', and the Mughal dress, food, art and architecture were emulated which paved the way for a synthesis between the Turko-Persian and the indigenous cultures".
 The chieftains of the Chittagong Hill Tracts also engaged in elaborate ritual ceremonies.